Pricing Simplified Across Fragmented Systems

 Affinity Mapping.png

-• A toggle to show/hide nested tour packages
+• Toggling to show/hide nested tour packages

-• Visual indicators to mark price changes above 30%
+• Mark price changes above 30% visually

 Key Learnings

-• Dashboards don’t need more data—they need to support a clear next action.
+• Dashboards don’t need more data—they need to support a clear next action

-• Edge cases aren’t exceptions in pricing systems, they’re part of the core experience.
+• Edge cases aren’t exceptions in pricing systems, they’re part of the core experience

-• Visualizing data relationships early prevents downstream misalignment.
+• Visualizing data relationships early prevents downstream misalignment

 Let's Talk